JoeWoodworker

 VeneerSupplies.com

-Iron-On Veneer Glue is the latest craze in veneering because it's easy, convenient and inexpensive.
+Iron-On Veneer Glue is the latest craze in veneering because it's easy, convenient, and inexpensive.
 This glue is applied to the substrate and the veneer back and allowed to dry.
-Then the veneer is placed on top and heated with a clothes iron.
-Heat Lock™ is excellent stuff... especially for small, curved and oddly shaped pieces.
-Click here to see how it is used.
-This adhesive is not a replacement for a vacuum press; it's a compliment to it.
+The veneer is then placed on top of the project panel and heated with a clothes iron.
+Heat Lock™ is excellent stuff... especially for small, curved or oddly shaped pieces.
+Click here to learn more.
+This adhesive is not a replacement for a vacuum press; it's a complement to it.

-Cold press veneer glue is much thicker than yellow glue which means less bleed-through.
-Also, cold press glues are tinted to a wood tone which inconspicuously fills voids in the veneer much better than PVA glue.
-Finally, cold press glues dry to a hard film that does not allow as much "creep" or movement of the veneers on the substrate.
+Veneer Glue GallonLiquid Cold Press Glue such as Better Bond X-Press™ is typically much thicker than yellow glue which often means less bleed-through.
+Yellow glues typically do not cure with a rigid glue line.
+X-Press veneer glue dries to a hard film that does not allow as much "creep" or movement of the veneers on the substrate.

-Epoxy can be used in veneer work but its expensive, requires mixing, and has a short life once its mixed.
+Epoxy can be used in veneer work but its expensive, requires mixing, and has a short life once it is mixed.
 Epoxy is best used for substrates where ordinary veneer glue will not adhere (plastics, etc).

 The good news is that it's a highly effective grain filler for veneer that you are not going to stain or dye.
 The key is to use a plastic spreader and use just a little more hardener than you normally would.
 When it's dry, hand sand the panel with 150 grit paper and finish with your favorite top coat.